eitanfass/DNA-lab/README.md

 3. For Python installation, please follow the steps in the `Python Installation guide.docx` file.

 ### Setup
+1. download the project folder (DNA-lab)

-1. Run the `DNA analyzer installer.bat` file to install the application.
+2. Run the `DNA analyzer installer.bat` file to install the application.
 This will also install the necessary requirements, and the application will start upon completion.
-2. A clickable application shortcut is created for future usage.
+3. A clickable application shortcut is created for future usage.
 Place it where you please for later use.
 Note that the application shortcut is linked to the location of `DNA analyzer installer.bat`; if the folder is moved, the shortcut will not work.

 ## Application Usage